Hutelutush-Inshushinak

 Hutelutush-Inshushinak, son of Shilhak-Inshushinak I, was an Elamite king belonging to the Shutrukid dynasty, ruling c.
-1120-1100 BC.
+1120–1100 BC.
 During the reign of Hutelutush-Inshushinak, Elam was heavily raided by king Nabu-kudurri-usur I of Babylon's Second Dynasty of Isin.

 Background

-The political situation at the time of the accession of Hutelutush-Inshushinak
+Political situation at accession

 When Hutelutush-Inshushinak came to the throne around the year 1120 BC, a number of political changes had occurred that would affect the reign of Hutelutush-Inshushinak.

-The Bronze Age Collapse
+Bronze Age Collapse

 Around 1200 BC, a chain of events unfolded which led to the Bronze Age Collapse, which saw the decline of many societies and civilizations across the whole Near East.
 However, while other civilizations were declining, the Elamites took advantage of the decline of their neighbors and prospered.

 Babylonia

 In Babylon, following the withdrawal of the Elamites, a man named Marduk-kabit-ahheshu took the throne, beginning a native Babylonian dynasty that would last 131 years.
 His relative, Nabu-kudurri-usur I (more commonly known as Nebuchadnezzar I) ascended the Babylonian throne in 1121 BC.